 Body as Object of Gaze

 The first social discourse that girls must contend with is the “body as object of gaze” (Piran, 2017).
 Coinciding with the changes in bodily appearance and function marked by adolescence is the increased sexual objectification of the female body.
-Girls may experience inter-personal sexual objectification, such as inappropriate body comments or gazing directed at their developing bodies, as well as more severe forms of objectification, such as inappropriate touching or sexual harassment; which may become more common beginning in early adolescence (ages 9-14; Piran, 2017).
+Girls may experience interpersonal sexual objectification, such as inappropriate body comments or gazing directed at their developing bodies, as well as more severe forms of objectification, such as inappropriate touching or sexual harassment, which may become more common beginning in early adolescence (ages 9-14; Piran, 2017).
 Therefore, girls are socialized from an early age to view their bodies as an object of the male gaze.

 Women and girls of color experience the intersection of racialized and gendered assumptions and representations of their sexuality, which are often characterized as hyper-sexualized or aggressive for Black and Latina women, and submissive or fetishized for Asian women, and rooted in the historical oppression and objectification of their bodies (e.g., Brady et al., 2017; Fasula et al., 2014; French, 2012; Tolman & Chmielewski, 2018; Velez et al., 2015).
 Sexual scripts, then, become confining and oppressive stereotypes that women and girls of color must resist and navigate (French, 2012; Leath et al., 2020).
 These stereotypical representations of women of color’s sexuality can be traced back centuries across the globe, illuminating how it is not just sexuality that is controlled and denigrated, but it is the body itself which is the site of oppression, with roots in anti-Black and anti-fat ideology (e.g., Strings, 2019).

 Experiencing sexual objectification can have harmful psychological consequences, including self-objectification, described as viewing one’s own body through an outsider’s perspective or believing one’s worth is attached to appearance (Fredrickson & Roberts, 1997; Talmon & Ginzburg, 2016).
 Self-objectification has been associated with body shame, appearance anxiety, and disordered eating in adolescent girls (Slater & Tiggemann, 2002).
-Meta-analytic evidence suggests that girls’ self-objectification increases from childhood, with highest levels reached in 7th grade (i.e., 12-13 years) and continuing into high school (Daniels et al., 2020).
+Meta-analytic evidence suggests that girls’ self-objectification increases from childhood, with the highest levels reached in 7th grade (i.e., 12-13 years) and continuing into high school (Daniels et al., 2020).
 However, additional research is needed to understand how socializing messages might reinforce this objectifying discourse and, alternatively, how messaging might promote positive embodiment during puberty and sexual development.

 Body as Deficient

 The second discourse relevant to this study is the “body as deficient” discourse (Piran, 2017).
 In addition to experiencing the body as an objectified site, girls may learn to view their body as a constant project that must be improved upon (Piran, 2017).
 Intersecting with the systemic objectification of women and girls, sociocultural models propose that girls also learn how bodies “should” look and behave from parents, peers, and the media (e.g., Tripartite Influence Model; Thompson et al., 1999).
-In late adolescence (ages 15-17), appearance modification becomes more central to girls’ experience of their bodies, as they navigate dating relationships and a broader peer culture that values appearance (Jones et al., 2004; Piran, 2017).
-This emphasis on managing or modifying one’s appearance in adolescence stands in contrast to the emphasis of physical play and exploring bodily functionality in childhood.
+In late adolescence (ages 15-17), appearance modification becomes more central to girls’ experience of their bodies as they navigate dating relationships and a broader peer culture that values appearance (Jones et al., 2004; Piran, 2017).
+This emphasis on managing or modifying one’s appearance in adolescence stands in contrast to the emphasis on physical play and exploring bodily functionality in childhood.
 Appearance-oriented activities include experimenting with make-up, clothing, and dieting for the purpose of improving one’s appearance and becoming more desirable (Piran, 2017).
 Increased appearance pressures can lead girls to internalize restrictive appearance ideals and make appearance comparisons, which has been associated with negative body image, disordered eating behaviors, and reduced psychological functioning (Keery et al., 2004; Thompson et al., 1999).